aneequeaahmad/firebasechat/README.md

 User name and phone number is set in database (if user doesn't exist before) or just logs in if user already exist and navigate to chat screen.

+###AuthLoadingScreen

+AuthLoadingScreen checks if the User phone already exists in storage it navigated to App stack otherwise AuthStack

+###HomeScreen

+When the user login in successfully, HomeScreen appears which renders all the users which are set in state componentWillMount.
+When the user is clicked it navigates to ChatScreen and shows all messages in a FlatList.
+When the new message is sent from the other user firebase ref get the new message in realtime using ref.child().on('child_added) and appedns the message in previous state of messageList.